Investors Have Opportunity to Lead Next Bridge Hydrocarbons, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., April 18, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Next Bridge Hydrocarbons, Inc. ("NBH" or the "Company") (Private).
+LOS ANGELES, April 23, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Next Bridge Hydrocarbons, Inc. ("NBH" or the "Company") (Private).

 Class Period: December 2022 spin-off from Meta Materials, Inc.